natsunoyuki/blog_posts/README.md

 # My Blog Posts

-This repository contains the updated Jupyter notebook versions of my original blog posts at https://dantoudai.wordpress.com
+This repository contains the updated Jupyter notebook versions of my original blog posts at https://dantoudai.wordpress.com Some of my posts have also been published on Medium: https://medium.com/@natsunoyuki

 This repository is a direct result of the various difficulties I encountered writing Python code and mathematical equations on Wordpress.
 The original blog is kept active, and will no longer be updated.